isxbot/eleventy_swa/README.md

 ## Operational Environment

-Apache Kafka is a distributed streaming platform that offers three main functions that include the capability of publishing and subscribing to a record stream; the corresponding ability to store such streams in a secure manner with appropriate fault-tolerance measures, and the capacity to process live streams.
-Therefore, Kafka is useful for building and handling real-time streaming pipelines constructed between applications and their underlying systems, and for building streaming applications that will appropriately manipulate such data.
-Kafka runs as a cluster on servers and stores data streams as *records*, which are categorized as distinct *topics*.
+Kafka is useful for building and handling real-time streaming pipelines constructed between applications and their underlying systems, and for building applications that will appropriately manipulate such data.
+Kafka achieves these goals through its four core APIs:

-The four APIs at the heart of Kafka include the following:

 **The Producer API:** Allows applications to publish record steams to Kafka topics.